Alexander II of Russia: Assassination attempts

 In April 1866, there was an attempt on the emperor's life in St. Petersburg by Dmitry Karakozov.
 To commemorate his narrow escape from death (which he himself referred to only as "the event of 4 April 1866"), a number of churches and chapels were built in many Russian cities.
 Viktor Hartmann, a Russian architect, even sketched a design of a monumental gate (which was never built) to commemorate the event.
 Modest Mussorgsky later wrote his piano suite Pictures at an Exhibition, the last movement of which, "The Great Gate of Kiev", is based on Hartmann's sketches.
+The Tsarist government also responded to the assassination attempt by banning Charles Darwin's On the Origin of Species and other scientific publications they considered "subversive", believing there was a close association between Darwinism and revolutionary politics.

 During the 1867 World's Fair in Paris, Polish immigrant Antoni Berezowski attacked the carriage containing Alexander, his two sons and Napoleon III.
 His self-modified double-barreled pistol misfired and struck the horse of an escorting cavalryman.

 On the morning of 20 April 1879, Alexander was briskly walking towards the Square of the Guards Staff and faced Alexander Soloviev, a 33-year-old former student.
 Having seen a menacing revolver in his hands, the Emperor fled in a zigzag pattern.
 Soloviev fired five times but missed; he was sentenced to death and hanged on 28 May.

 The student acted on his own, but other revolutionaries were keen to murder Alexander.
 In December 1879, the Narodnaya Volya (People's Will), a radical revolutionary group which hoped to ignite a social revolution, organised an explosion on the railway from Livadia to Moscow, but they missed the emperor's train.

 On the evening of 5 February 1880, Stephan Khalturin, also from Narodnaya Volya, set off a timed charge under the dining room of the Winter Palace, right in the resting room of the guards a story below, killing 11 people and wounding 30 others.
 The New York Times (4 March 1880) reported "the dynamite used was enclosed in an iron box, and exploded by a system of clockwork used by the man Thomas in Bremen some years ago."
 However, dinner had been delayed by the late arrival of the tsar's nephew, the Prince of Bulgaria, so the tsar and his family were not in the dining room at the time of the explosion and were unharmed.